Serial Peripheral Interface (SPI)

 You will need to select some options when setting up your interface.
 These options must match those of the device you're talking to; check the device's datasheet to see what it requires.

 The interface can send data with the most-significant bit (MSB) first, or least-significant bit (LSB) first.
 In the Arduino SPI library, this is controlled by the setBitOrder() function.

-If you’re using the SPI Library, you must use the provided SCK, MOSI and MISO pins, as the hardware is hardwired to those pins.
-There is also a dedicated SS pin that you can use (which must, at least, be set to an output in order for the SPI hardware to function), but note that you can use any other available output pin(s) for SS to your slave device(s) as well.
+If you're using the SPI Library, you must use the provided SCK, PICO, and POCI pins, as the hardware is hardwired to those pins.
+There is also a dedicated CS pin that you can use (which must, at least, be set to an output in order for the SPI hardware to function), but note that you can use any other available output pin(s) for CS to your peripheral device(s) as well.

-On older Arduinos, you’ll need to control the SS pin(s) yourself, making one of them low before your data transfer and high afterward.
-Newer Arduinos such as the Due can control each SS pin automatically as part of the data transfer; see the Due SPI documentation page for more information.
+On older Arduinos, you'll need to control the CS pin(s) yourself, making one of them low before your data transfer and high afterward.
+Newer Arduinos such as the Due can control each CS pin automatically as part of the data transfer; see the Due SPI documentation page for more information.

 Resources and Going Further